seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 background and I do hope that this assembly would bear with me for saying certain things that I will be compelled to say in this concern.
-By way of background something has to be said as to why there are so many complications with regard to the meaning of some of the deep *suttas* on Nibbāna.
+By way of background something has to be said as to why there are so many complications with regard to the meaning of some of the deep suttas on Nibbāna.

 There is a popular belief that the commentaries are finally traceable to a miscellany of the Buddha word scattered here and there, as *pakiṇṇakadesanā*.
 But the true state of affairs seems to be rather different.
-Very often the commentaries are unable to say something conclusive regarding the meaning of deep *suttas*.
+Very often the commentaries are unable to say something conclusive regarding the meaning of deep suttas.
 So they simply give some possible interpretations and the reader finds himself at a loss to choose the correct one.
 Sometimes the commentaries go at a tangent and miss the correct interpretation.
-Why the commentaries are silent on some deep *suttas* is also a problem to modern day scholars.
+Why the commentaries are silent on some deep suttas is also a problem to modern day scholars.
 There are some historical reasons leading to this state of affairs in the commentaries.

 In the *Āṇisutta* of the *Nidānavagga* in the *Saṁyutta Nikāya* we find the Buddha making certain prophetic utterances regarding the dangers that will befall the *Sāsana* in the future.
-It is said that in times to come, monks will lose interest in those deep *suttas* which deal with matters transcendental, that they would not listen to those *suttas* that have to do with the idea of emptiness, *suññatā*.
-They would not think it even worthwhile learning or pondering over the meanings of those *suttas*:
+It is said that in times to come, monks will lose interest in those deep suttas which deal with matters transcendental, that they would not listen to those suttas that have to do with the idea of emptiness, *suññatā*.
+They would not think it even worthwhile learning or pondering over the meanings of those suttas:

 > *Ye te suttantā tathāgatabhāsitā gambhīrā gambhīratthā lokuttarā
 > suññatappaṭisaṁyuttā, tesu bhaññamānesu na sussūssisanti na sotaṁ odahissanti